Kedzie family papers

 Donor(s) have transferred any applicable copyright to Michigan State University but the collection may contain third-party materials for which copyright was not transferred.
 Copyright restrictions may apply.

 Property Rights: Michigan State University.

-Record group changed from 00244 to UA 28.6 to reflect the Kedzie family's connection to MSU.
+Record group changed from 00244 to UA 28.6 to reflect the Kedzie family's connection to Michigan State University.
 M. Badgley Malone, January 2020.

 - Kedzie Family Papers